secretstartups/handbook/resellers/services/index.html.md

    <td colspan="4" >

-   GitLab Open and Select partners have access to the proposal-based <a href="https://about.gitlab.com/handbook/resellers/#the-marketing-development-funds-mdf-program">GitLab Marketing Development Funds (MDF) Program</a>, which provides funding support for eligible marketing and partner enablement activities.
+   GitLab Select partners have access to the proposal-based <a href="https://about.gitlab.com/handbook/resellers/#the-marketing-development-funds-mdf-program">GitLab Marketing Development Funds (MDF) Program</a>, which provides funding support for eligible marketing and partner enablement activities.
 Select partners who are also GitLab Certified Service Partners will have the highest visibility in the market.
    </td>
   </tr>
   <tr>